make-software/casper-net-sdk/README.md

 ## TODO

-* Support to Blazor projects to easily build web applications which connect to Casper.
+* Implement proper typing for all RPC responses
+* Implement Casper Node 1.4.x RPC changes/additions
+* Use native C# types and data structures to create deploy arguments and use CLValues for non-native types only.
+* Provide native documentation.
 * Review compatibility with previous versions of .NET.
-* Integration with the Casper Signer extension for Chrome.
-* Measure the test coverage and increase with new Unit tests.
+* Increase test coverage with new Unit Tests.
 * Implement new deploy templates for more complex use cases.